-Through the practice of mindfulness, present time awareness, we are able to tune into the messages our bodies are sending us.
-Where do stress/anxiety/ sadness show up for you?
-For some it’s tightness across their chest, nail biters or it’s a skin break-out.
-We are all different and it’s important that we learn these internal ques so that we can stop address and reset.
+Through the practice of mindfulness, present-time awareness, we are able to tune into the messages our bodies are sending us.
+Where does stress/anxiety/ sadness show up for you?
+For some, it’s tightness across their chest, nail biters or it’s a skin break-out.
+We are all different and it’s important that we learn these internal cues so that we can stop addressing and reset.

 Step outside, feel the breeze on your skin, the warmth of the sunshine your face, the grass under your bare foot.
 How does it make you feel?
 Is the grass dry and prickly?
 Is it wet and squishy between your toes?
 Feel a fallen leaf; is it dry and crunchy or wet and decaying?
 Take time to feel how different parts of our bodies feel more or less and the difference.

 Our sense of touch is found all over our body.
 Of all the others, smell, hearing, taste sight; they are located in specific parts of the body.
 Our sense of touch is the one sense that we can’t switch off.
 This is because the sense originates in the dermis, the bottom layer of skin.
 The dermis contains many nerve endings that are constantly feeding information to our brain via spinal cord, about what they come into contact with.

 We have millions of receptors all over our body.
 In some areas such as our finger tips, face, lips, tongues, and feet we have more as we rely on the sense of touch more so for these areas than say the small of your back.
 These receptors/ sensors are at their greatest sensitivity at around 16 years of age before they slowly decline as we age.